 - a.
 There were no district employees compensated in the last pay period of the District's fiscal year. - b.
 There were no independent contractors to whom nonemployee compensation was paid in the last month of the District's fiscal year. - c.
 There was no compensation earned by or awarded to employees, whether paid or accrued, regardless of contingency. - d.
 There was no compensation earned by or awarded to nonemployee independent contractors, whether paid or accrued, regardless of contingency. - e.
-Each construction project with a total cost of at least \$65,000 approved by the district that is scheduled to begin on or after October 1 of the fiscal year being reported, together with the total expenditures for such project as: - \$830,349 Runway 1-19 & Taxiway A Extension (7,000' total) Interlocal Agreement with Sebring Airport Authority for engineering, design, pre-construction and procurement: CRA Expenditures - \$58,841 - \$113,158 Terminal AC Controls Project Assistance Agreement with Sebring Airport Authority: CRA Expenditures \$113,158 f.
-A budget variance based on the budget adopted under Section 189.016(4), Florida Statutes, before the beginning of the fiscal year being reported if the district amends a final adopted budget under Section 189.016(6), Florida Statutes, as: See page 15 of the financial statements.
+Each construction project with a total cost of at least \$65,000 approved by the district that is scheduled to begin on or after October 1 of the fiscal year being reported, together with the total expenditures for such project as: - \$116,600 Agreement with Sebring Airport Authority for Haywood Taylor Boulevard resurfacing. - \$530,000 Agreement with Sebring Airport Authority for Building 22 roof.

+f.
+A budget variance based on the budget adopted under Section 189.016(4), Florida Statutes, before the beginning of the fiscal year being reported if the district amends a final adopted budget under Section 189.016(6), Florida Statutes, is included in the Budgetary Comparison Schedule - General Fund in the accompanying financial statements.